UPDATED SEPT. 14, 2017

 Free eBook: How to start a website from A to Z

-To learn even more about how to design a website when you’re not a website designer, download GoDaddy’s free eBook:
+To learn even more about how to design a website when you’re not a website designer, check out GoDaddy’s free eBook:

 Also published on Medium.